DestinysWD/DestinysWD.github.io/README.md

-# mruffin.github.io
+# destinywd.github.io
-The Website template for Margie Ruffin
+The Website template is designed by Margie Ruffin